FlatFilers/flatfile-core-libraries/.changeset/fast-peaches-return.md

 '@flatfile/react': patch
 ---

-Fix for addign and changing listeners when not inline
+Fix for adding and changing listeners when not inline